MechanicalRock/mechanicalrock.github.io/_posts/2022-03-21-getting-started-with-protobufs-for-typescript.md

 - For this you need the `protoc` compiler.
 Download and install the [prebuilt binary](https://github.com/protocolbuffers/protobuf/releases)
   - For Mac and Linux you just have to copy the `protoc` file into a location on your `$PATH`.
 On my Mac I copied this into `/usr/local/bin/`.

 However, this only generates code for [some languages](https://github.com/protocolbuffers/protobuf#protobuf-runtime-installation).
-From that list we're interested in JavaScript, which is included.
+From that list we're interested in JavaScript.

 The bit that isn’t included with `protoc` is generating the Typescript types.
 For that you need a plugin like the [`ts-proto`](https://www.npmjs.com/package/ts-proto) npm package that acts as a plugin for `protoc`.

-So start a TypeScript project and create an `addressBook.proto` file as above in the same project.
+First, start a TypeScript project and create an `addressBook.proto` file as above in the same project.
 Then run:

 - `npm install ts-protoc-gen`